kghose/groho/docs/tutorial.md

 -------
 Initially the display shows the whole simulation (advancing as the simulation computation progresses).
 At any point we can move backwards/forwards in simulation time.
-Orrery objects paths are shown to one complete orbit while spacecraft paths are shown from start to finish.
+Orrery objects paths are shown to one complete orbit round the sun while spacecraft paths are shown from start to finish.
+This means that planetary paths look "normal" (like circles) but lunar paths resemble epicycles.

 Scenario file
 =============